meharfatimakhan/InstaReplica/README.md

 ## ABOUT PROJECT
-A photo-sharing social networking service
+A photo-sharing social networking service!
 * Post photos you want to keep on your profile grid.
 * Browse photos from people you follow in your feed.
 * Share photos to your story.